 This latest publication provides toxicologists, health practitioners and public health professionals with the scientific information necessary to assess the relative risk of ENDPs compared with continued cigarette smoking and smoking cessation, which clearly remains the best choice.

-A substantial body of epidemiology has demonstrated that smoking cigarettes increases the risks of serious diseases, such as lung cancer, heart disease, and COPD.
+A substantial body of epidemiology has demonstrated that smoking cigarettes increases the risks of serious diseases, such as lung cancer, heart disease, and chronic obstructive pulmonary disease (COPD).
 The best way to avoid the harm from smoking is to never start, or for current smokers to quit tobacco and nicotine use altogether.

 The purpose of tobacco harm reduction is to accelerate the reduction in risk of illness and death associated with smoking tobacco.
 It does so by combining measures for reducing smoking prevalence, especially those that deter initiation and encourage stopping, with measures that reduce exposure to toxicants in smokers who would otherwise continue smoking.